 You do not need to tell your GP before consulting with an osteopath, but you can do if you wish.

-With over 100 5-star reviews across Google and Facebook and 40+ years of combined practitioner experience, you can rest assured that you’re in safe hands.
+With HUNDREDS of 5-star reviews across Google and Facebook and 40+ years of combined practitioner experience, you can rest assured that you’re in safe hands.
 Feel confident knowing you’re coming to the right place.
 Learn more about what to expect when you visit us and which service suits your needs.